Counseling Services at CAPS

 The mission of UC San Diego Counseling and Psychological Services (CAPS) is to provide counseling and mental health services to all enrolled university students.
 We assist students with life challenges and mental health problems.
 We encourage students to come to CAPS for counseling and when they are having personal crisis.

 If documentation is provided, it will describe a student’s psychological symptoms, diagnosis and personal difficulties.
 It will not suggest a specific accommodation such as an adjustment to academic requirements or the need to comply with university regulations.
-Such accommodations are determined by the Office for Students with Disabilities (OSD).
+Therefore, documentation will not include specific recommendations such as allowing emotional support animals in university housing or academic accommodations such as extra time on tests.
+Such accommodations or exceptions to university policy are determined by the Office for Students with Disabilities (OSD) or other relevant university departments.

 CAPS suggests that if you would like a one-time only adjustment to a specific academic course obligation, you should initially contact the professor/instructor and explain the circumstances that might warrant such an adjustment.